Julius Reubke

 Friedrich Julius Reubke (23 March 1834 – 3 June 1858) was a German composer, pianist and organist associated with the school of Romanticism.
-A pupil of Franz Liszt, his small œuvre includes the Sonata on the 94th Psalm in C minor, renowned as one of the finest organ works in the romantic repertoire.
+A pupil of Franz Liszt, his small oeuvre includes the Sonata on the 94th Psalm in C minor, renowned as one of the finest organ works in the romantic repertoire.

 Biography

-Born in Hausneindorf on 23 March 1834, a small village in the region of the Harz Mountains, he was the eldest son of organ and piano builder Adolf Reubke (1805-1875).
+Born in Hausneindorf on 23 March 1834, a small village in the region of the Harz mountains, he was the eldest son of organ and piano builder Adolf Reubke (1805–1875).
 Of Julius's five siblings, two brothers, Emil (1836–1884) and Karl (1840–1860), worked with their father; Emil became a partner in 1860 and owned the company from 1872.
 His brother Otto (1842–1913) was also a pianist, organist and composer; he prepared the Sonata on the 94th Psalm for its first publication in August 1871.
-Otto settled in Halle, where he was a professor at the University of Halle, and became its director in 1892.
-There were also two sisters, Meta and Alma.
+Otto settled in Halle, where he was a professor at the University of Halle and became its director in 1892.
+Reubke also had two sisters, Meta and Alma.

 Reubke's first musical instruction was in Quedlinburg with Hermann Bönicke (1821–1879).
-He moved to Berlin in April or October 1851, where he continued his musical education at the conservatory there, which had been founded in November 1850 by Theodor Kullak, with whom he studied piano, Adolf Bernhard Marx, with whom he studied composition, and Julius Stern.
+He moved to Berlin in April or October 1851, where he continued his musical education at the conservatory there, which had been founded in November 1850 by Theodor Kullak.
+He studied piano with Kullak, composition with Adolf Bernhard Marx, and additionally, with Julius Stern.
 In Berlin, he encountered the Neudeutsche Schule with conductor Hans von Bülow and organist Alexander Winterberger, both associated with Franz Liszt.

-When Liszt visited Berlin in December 1855, he arranged, on the recommendation of Bülow, to teach Reubke piano and composition from February 1856 in Weimar, and allowed him to live at the Altenburg house he kept.
+When Liszt visited Berlin in December 1855, he arranged, on the recommendation of Bülow, to teach Reubke piano and composition from February 1856, in Weimar, and allowed him to live at the Altenburg house he kept.
 It was in this environment that Reubke composed his two major works, the Piano Sonata in B-flat minor, which he composed from December 1856 to March 1857, and the Sonata on the 94th Psalm in C minor, for organ, which he finished a month later; he also considered writing an opera.
-The organ sonata was dedicated to Professor Carl Riedel; its premiere was by Reubke on the Ladegast organ (1853-1855) of Merseburg Cathedral on 17 June 1857.
+The organ sonata was dedicated to Professor Carl Riedel; its premiere was by Reubke on the Ladegast organ (1853–1855) of Merseburg Cathedral on 17 June 1857.
 Since its composition, it has been considered one of the pinnacles of the Romantic repertoire.

 His health was already in decline at the time of his great compositions:

 Playing us his sonata, seated in his characteristically bowed form at the piano, sunk in his creation, Reubke forgot everything about him; and we then looked at his pale appearance, at the unnatural shine of his gleaming eyes, heard his heavy breath, and were aware of how wordless fatigue overwhelmed him after such hours of excitement.
 We suspected then that he would not be with us long.